okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 Your Registration Inline Hook is configured for Profile Enrollment.
 You are now ready to preview and test the example.

-> **Note:** You can associate only one Inline Hook with your Profile Enrollment policy at a time.

 ## Preview and test

-The external service example is now ready with code to receive and respond to an Okta call.
-The Okta org is now set up to call the external service using a Registration Inline Hook.
+Your Okta org is set up to call the sample external service using a Registration Inline Hook, and the external service is ready to receive and respond to an Okta call.

 In your Okta org, you can preview the request and response JSON right from the Admin Console.
 You can also test the code directly with self-registering users.

-### Preview

-To preview the Registration Inline Hook:
+### Preview the Registration Inline Hook

 1. In the Admin Console, go to **Workflow** > **Inline Hooks**.
 2. Select the Registration Inline Hook name (in this example, "Guide Registration Hook Code").